-Almost always, the answer is no. There are several reasons why, but the most compelling might be this – the minute you cash that check, and it clears, that may settle the case.
-Never can you go back to the at-fault driver or their insurance company and try to pursue them for more money.
+Almost always, the answer is no. There are several reasons why, but the most compelling might be this – the minute you cash that checks and it clears, that may settle the case.
+Never can you return to the at-fault driver or their insurance company and try to pursue them for more money.

-Call us right away at 1-800-747-3733 if you receive a check from the other driver or their insurance company.
+Call us immediately at 1-800-747-3733 if you receive a check from the other driver or their insurance company.
 The attorneys at the Law Offices of Anidjar & Levine can advise you if the amount is fair.

-The following reasons explain why it is almost always a bad idea to accept a check from the at-fault driver or their insurance company after a car accident:
+The following reasons explain why it is almost always a bad idea to accept a check from the at-fault driver or their insurance company after a Fort Lauderdale car accident:

 Your Claim Might Entitle You to More Compensation